 Metal roofing—These highly durable roofs rarely get damaged by storms.
 As the longest lasting roofing material choice, an investment is made when these are installed, and the benefits go on for decades.
 If there is occasional damage from a storm, it’s typically only cosmetic and won’t compromise your roof’s integrity—so you will likely bypass the major roof problems your neighbors may experience from storms.

 Cedar/wood shingles—Repair costs depend on the kind of wood and how readily accessible it is in your region of the country.
 Specialized installation professionals are needed to install this type of shingle.
 At Christian Brothers Roofing, we will make repairs for wood shake roofing, but we really recommend a full replacement to asphalt or metal roofing.
-If you need more time to financially prepare, check out our Roof Bucks program, where every repair can go towards the cost of a full roof replacement.

 2. Roof components